chillwill3005/arduino-gas-leak-detector/README.md

 ### System Operation/Results

 - **`baseline_no_gas_reading.png`**
-  Serial Monitor output showing baseline sensor readings under normal conditions with no gas present.
+  Serial Monitor outputs, "Environment Normal" showing the baseline sensor reading with no gas present.

 - **`baseline_no_gas_outputs.png`**
-  System output state during normal operation, with the LED and buzzer inactive, indicating no gas detection.
+  - System output state during normal operation, with the LED and buzzer inactive, indicating no gas detection.
+  - (Note: LED still emits light, but is dimmer than its Gas Detected State)

 - **`gas_detected_reading.png`**
-  Serial Monitor output captured during controlled gas exposure, demonstrating a clear sensor response.
+  Serial Monitor outputs the notification, "!!
+Gas Leak Detected !!" when a gas exposure is detected.
+This demonstrates a clear sensor response.

 - **`gas_detected_outputs.png`**
   System output state when gas is detected, showing LED activation and buzzer alert behavior.